For Immediate Release

 PROCEED, Inc.,- National Center for Training, Support and Technical Assistance (NCTSTA) provides customized capacity building services and cutting-edge training and technical assistance to nonprofit community-based health and human service organizations, civic organizations, health departments, governmental organizations, and academic institutions seeking ways to maximize current resources, talent, and technology to become more effective, efficient, and self-sustaining- throughout the United States, Puerto Rico, and the U.S. Virgin Islands.

 *PROCEED, Inc.,- NCTSTA uses and recognizes the term "Latinx" to acknowledge and reflect gender-neutral individuals of Latin American heritage or descent, as a non-binary alternative to Latino or Latina.

-**The "Building Latino Community Capacity to Respond to COVID-19" project is 100% supported by the Centers for Disease Control and Prevention(CDC) of the U.S. Department of Health and Human Services (HHS) under CDC/HHS Funding Opportunity OT18-1802, entitled "Strengthening Public Health Systems and Services through National Partnerships to Improve and Protect the Nation's Health" via Cooperative Agreement #5 NU38OT000309.
-The contents are those of the author(s) and do not necessarily represent the official views of, nor an endorsement, by CDC/HHS, or the U.S. Government.
+**The "Building Latino Community Capacity to Respond to COVID-19" project is 100% supported by the Centers for Disease Control and Prevention(CDC) of the U.S. Department of Health and Human Services (HHS) under CDC/HHS Funding Opportunity OT18-1802, entitled "Strengthening Public Health Systems and Services through National Partnerships to Improve and Protect the Nation's Health" via a Cooperative Agreement with PROCEED, Inc. The contents are those of the author(s) and do not necessarily represent the official views of, nor an endorsement, by CDC/HHS, or the U.S. Government